Processor direct slot: LC slot (Motorola 68020/68030)

-The LC slot, introduced in 1990, began as a PDS for the Motorola 68020 / 68030 processors in the Macintosh LC / LC II, which used a slower, less expensive 16-bit data bus.
-The 96-pin Euro-DIN connector in the early 16-bit models look like the SE slot connector, but are incompatible.
-Latter models added 18 more pins through a notched in-line extension to support a 32-bit data bus, while retaining backwards compatibility with 16-bit cards.
-This configuration proved to be so popular for Apple's Performa line that later PowerPC-based versions were essentially emulating the 68030 pin signals for the LC slots that they inherited.
+The LC slot, introduced in 1990, began as a PDS for the Motorola 68020 / 68030 processors in the Macintosh LC / LC II.
+It only supported the asynchronous cycle of the MC68020, and did not connect all address signals, though it did connect all 32 data signals.
+The 96-pin Euro-DIN connector is similar to the SE slot connector, but the two are completely incompatible.
+Latter models added 18 more pins through a notched in-line extension to support the full MC68030 bus (synchronous cycle, all address lines, clock both from the CPU and backward-compatible 16 MHz), while retaining backward compatibility with older cards.
+This configuration proved to be so popular for Apple's Performa line that later 68040 such as the Macintosh LC 475 and PowerPC-based versions were essentially emulating the 68030 pin signals for the LC slots that they inherited.

 Quadra PDS (Motorola 68040)

 The Macintosh Quadra series was introduced in 1991 with a new PDS for the Motorola 68040 processor which was in-line with one of the NuBus slots.
-The Quadra 605 and Quadra 630 were exceptions which used a 32-bit version of the LC slot.
-Both allowed for PowerPC upgrades through the "Ready for PowerPC upgrade" program.
+The Quadra 605 and Quadra 630 were exceptions which used the full 114-pins version of the LC slot.
+Both allowed for PowerPC upgrades, including through the "Ready for PowerPC upgrade" program, using Apple's Macintosh Processor Upgrade Card.